phrits/phrits.com/README.md

     return HttpResponse("Hello, world!")
 ```

+#### Here forward isn't working yet.

-- Create a URL pattern. 'views.py' has to be updated in app folder and its parent.
+- Create a URL pattern. 'urls.py' has to be updated in app folder and its parent.

 ```
-# .../app/views.py
+# .../appName/urls.py
 # May need to be created or copied from parent folder.
 from django.urls import path
 from . import views